ytnobody/WWW--MetXML/README.md

 ## $metxml->region( %attr )

-Send request to MetXML API and Returns WWW::MetXML::Region instance.
+Send request to MetXML API and Returns WWW::MetXML::RegionList instance.

 Arguments will append or overwrite if you specify it in argument.